mathesong/relfeas/README.md

 #> [1] 2.281319
 ```

-Note: there is a small error in the paper on this last calculation (whose source I have now fixed) which underestimated the effect.
-This will be updated.

 #### Example 4

 **Summary:** A measurement outcome with high reliability but also high variance (e.g. PBR28 for translocator protein, TSPO) is less well suited for assessing small proportional changes within individuals than a measurement outcome with low variance, even if it has relatively low reliability (e.g. AZ10419369 for frontal cortex serotonin 1B receptors).
 However, larger proportional within-individual changes are more likely in the former due to the larger variance.